mmann1123/pyGIS/_sources/docs/d_raster_crs_intro.md

 # Raster Coordinate Reference Systems (CRS)

 Raster data is very different that vector data, one of the key differences is that we don't have a pair of coordinates (x,y) for each pixel in a raster.
 How then do we know where the raster is located in addition to what the data values are?
-For a new geospatial raster (e.g. geotif) we need to store a few other pieces of information seperately.
+For a new spatial raster (e.g. geotif) we need to store a few other pieces of information seperately.
 We need to keep track of the location of the upper left hand corner, the resolution (in both the x and y direction) and a description of the coordinate space (i.e. the CRS), amongst others.

 ```{figure} ../_static/d_crs/warp.png